jquery/infrastructure-puppet/doc/puppet.md

 ### Human users and groups

-Human users are configured in `hieradata/common.yaml` and given UIDs starting from 1200.
+Human users are configured in `hieradata/common.yaml` with the `profile::base::accounts` Hiera key and given UIDs starting from 1200.
 Groups that are intended for human users should have GIDs starting from 800.

+#### Adding and removing users

+To add a new user, add a new entry to `profile::base::accounts`.
+The YAML array key is the Unix username, the standard restrictions apply (so lowercase letters, numbers and dashes only, and start with a letter).
+Other required settings are the numerical user ID (pick the lowest available that's over 1200), list of groups the user is in and SSH keys.
+Password authentication is not supported.

+To remove a user, simply set `ensure: absent` and remove any groups and SSH keys.
+Do not completely remove the user account definition.

+#### Groups

 A user can belong in one or more groups, and the user is provisioned on all servers where that role is provisioned (which is controlled via